 Exploring the connection between the chakras and the Christian faith can help us seek balance, healing, and a deeper connection with God.
 Embracing the principles of Chakra Theory within a Christian context provides an opportunity for self-reflection, healing, and a renewed sense of spiritual alignment.

-Stay tuned for the next blog in this series; we’ll explore each Chakra from a Christian perspective and cover scriptures, and activities to help promote balance, wellness, and alignment with God’s word.
+Learn about the Root Chakra from a Christian perspective, including scriptures and activities to help promote balance, wellness, and alignment with God’s word.

 Take a free Christian Yoga Class on my YouTube Channel!